You Won’t Believe What Ohio Is Famous For – #7 Will Blow Your Mind!

 12- Cincinnati Chili

-Cincinnati Chilli is a comfort food for many Buckeyes and is a unique dish found across the city.
+Cincinnati Chili is a comfort food for many in the Buckeye State and is a unique dish found across the city.
+Cincinnati Chili was made famous by Skyline Chilli, a chain of chilli restaurants in the Ohio.

 This unique dish consists of spaghetti topped with chilli and covered in grated cheese, with optional extras of beans and diced onions.